A specially planned cultural exploration for high school students.

 6) Canon Shot, Fortress of San Carlos de la Cabana: Every night of the year, a well dressed platoon of Colonial soldiers emerge from the past to fire a canon shot over Havana Vieja.
 This is to signal to the town that the gate to the harbor has been drawn and that all are safe within.
 We cross the bay by colonial barge and walk via Che’s first post revolution residence and on up to the Fort, in time for the 9pm spectacle.

 These will take place at a professional dance school – Casa Del Son – 5 minutes walk from our Casa.
 The school is vibrant and exciting with Cuban and international students all looking to improve their salsa, and learn other dances such as Son, Rueda de Casino, Mambo, Cha Cha Cha, and Rumba.
 Its important to pay attention because later in during the program we will be hosting a Salsa party at Casa Jakera with prizes for the dancers (and forfeits for those who do less well!).

-July 1 arrive in Miami.
+July 1 arrive in New York.
 July 2 flight to Havana.
-Return to Miami on Saturday, July 22.
+Return to New York on Saturday, July 22.

 Each weekday morning, Spanish lessons are provided from 9 am until noon.
 After lunch, the activities include: dance lessons, visits to local historic spots, walking tours and learn the insider information, sports with local teens, visits to the beach, etc.

-In Miami, the group will have an orientation with the GeoVisions group leader.
+In New York, the group will have an orientation with the GeoVisions group leader.
 In Havana, there will be an orientation on Day 2 with our Cuban staff.